2025-05-09 Interactive Brokers: Margin Masters

 This is a very important question, especially as the business will eventually mature.
 And in fact, at the moment the only capital return we are receiving is a dividend yield that's usually targeted to be about 0.5 to 1% of the total market capitalization.
 And there's a couple of things though to keep in mind.
 I think the company wants to keep a balance sheet that's as strong as it can be, mostly to develop the prime brokerage and hedge funds business.

 And one of the reasons being that the companies they do compete against, behemoths like Goldman, Morgan Stanley, UBS and Bank of America, are materially larger financial institutions.
 So to win over customers and hedge funds that manage 1 to 5 billion dollars of assets, they do need potentially stronger balance sheet than what we actually could imagine ourselves.
-The second point comes actually with the company structure.
-It is a publicly listed company, but still today, insiders own roughly 80% of the stock, of which most of it, 75%, is still Thomas.

 But the CEO and CFO also have a significant stake in the business.
 And therefore launching extremely big special dividends or share repurchase programs is not necessarily doable until the float of a business is increased.
 So we, like many other external investors, we are looking at the topic.
 We do believe over time, as Thomas, as he rightly says, is not immortal and he's approaching or above 80 years of age, we will see how that evolves.

 But it is something that we do like to an extent, because if you think about ways of maturing as a business, the final phase when growth slows down and is not what it used to be 20 years ago.
-Any business has a choice to make which can be growing again through M&A whenever it is possible, or returning excess cash to shareholders.
+Any business has a choice to make which can be growing again through M\&A whenever it is possible, or returning excess cash to shareholders.
 And we are not even close to there.
 As Freddy has discussed, there's a potential over time to probably 20x the number of customers on the platform.

 But once that is done, having excess capital to return to shareholders, as the structure has probably changed by then is an option.
 But as investors, we do like to have—there's other businesses that are in that situation, I guess Berkshire Hathaway being an enormous one, which is in a similar position with an incredible amount of cash and Treasuries sitting on the balance sheet.